Skip to main content

 I had a special tree deep in the woods.
 I’d climb so high, I could watch the cars driving several miles away, passing the old deserted one room schoolhouse just off the blacktop.
 The place was a magical escape from the world.
 A place to meditate on ants or clouds or bullfrogs.

 If you aren’t diddling with a broken tractor, chasing a horse or goat up the road, or cleaning up a fallen tree, Soul Farm is a pretty simple place.
+I wear garage sale jeans and old T-shirts and feel quite attractive, because I feel strong and empowered.
 I don’t even think about changing out of my dusty jeans or work hat before heading out to the hardware store for a part, because everyone understands hard work, and there’s no need to explain.
 And, if your tractor is stuck in the muddy fields in the spring or accidentally topples into a pond (true story), a quick text can get a whole pack of farmers out to help, because, as my friend Tom said, “To us, this is recreation.”
 Community is survival.

-I hope to expand that community with our yoga retreats and share some of this magic with folks looking to simplify and slow down.
+I hope to expand that community and share some of this magic with folks looking to simplify and slow down.
+To learn to communicate without words, (or to use words more effectively).
 To find balance in their own corner of the world and feel the beauty in the vast flatness of our Midwest.
 Maybe to garden, eat something right off the vine, commune with a horse, or take a Savasana by the pond.